 If you're looking for more things to see and do after visiting the MIA, you're in the right neighborhood.
 The Whittier area of Minneapolis is one of the oldest and most culturally diverse sections of the city, and as such, it has a ton of interesting things to do and explore.

 Children's Theater Company

 Inside the same building as MIA sits one of the best children's theaters in the country.
 What began as a small troupe of actors in 1965 has since become a world-class theater company, known for its clever and stunning adaptations of classic children's stories.
 Kids love to watch the laughter-rich shows, and art-loving grownups will especially appreciate the elaborate sets and designs that have garnered the attention and approval of theater critics throughout the United States.
-Ticket prices for shows can range widely but typically run from $35-$50 per seat, with kids under 3 years old able to sit on an accompanying adult's lap for $5.
+Ticket prices for shows can range widely but in the 2018-2019 season they typically ran from $35-$65 per seat, with kids under 3 years old able to sit on an accompanying adult's lap for $5.